-The following are GASB Statements that have been issued recently and are currently being evaluated by OCCRC, for their potential impact in future years:
+The following are GASB Statements that have been issued recently and are currently being evaluated, by OCCRC, for their potential impact in future years:

-- Statement No. 87, Leases, which will be effective for the year ending December 31, 2020; - Statement No. 89, Accounting for Interest Cost Incurred Before the End of a Construction Period, which will be effective for the year ending December 31, 2020; - Statement No. 91, Conduit Debt Obligations, which will be effective for the year ending December 31, 2021; and - Statement No. 92, Omnibus 2020, which will be effective for the year ending December 31, 2021.
+- Statement No. 87, Leases, which will be effective for the year ending December 31, 2022; - Statement No. 89, Accounting for Interest Cost Incurred before the End of the Construction Period, which will be effective for the year ending December 31, 2021; - Statement No. 91, Conduit Debt Obligations, which will be effective for the year ending December 31, 2022; - Statement No. 92, Omnibus 2020, which will be effective for the year ending December 31, 2022; - Statement No. 93, Replacement of Interbank Offered Rates, which will be effective for the year ending December 31, 2021, except for paragraph 11b, which will be effective for the year ending December 31, 2022; - Statement No. 94, Public-Private and Public-Public Partnerships and Availability Arrangements, which will be effective for the year ending December 31, 2023; - Statement No. 96, Subscription-Based Information Technology Arrangements, which will be effective for the year ending December 31, 2023; and - Statement No. 97, Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans-an amendment of GASB Statements No. 14 and 84, and a supersession of GASB Statement No. 32, which will be effective for the year ending December 31, 2022.